Table of Contents

 In Latin America, the respect for authority, for a position, for a profession is much more pronounced than in Europe and North America.
 These “authority figures” are far less likely to be questioned here than they would be in many other parts of the world.

-In what seems to be a total contradiction to what I just wrote, corruption is commonplace.
-It is not liked but accepted as part of the process.
+In what seems to be a total contradiction to this, corruption is commonplace.
+It is not liked but accepted as a part of the process.
 It’s also not fair as often the one with the most money or most powerful lawyers wins.
 This is not true of all Latin America and neither is it exclusive to this part of the world, but it is a problem.